phillprice/phillprice.com_old/content/blog/home-assistant-google-calendar-actionable-notifications.md/index.md

     service: script.turn_on
   id: d6581bd23a8e4c01a60428b84cdb7986
 ```
 How can this be improved?
 Well it would be nice to automate the bins_out boolean by possibly using beacon locations or machine learning camera images but the bins get moved around.
-I worry the beacons woudl get knocked off or the bins swapped.
+I worry the beacons would get knocked off or the bins swapped.

 Any other improvement ideas?
 Steps I’ve missed?
 Shout!